SimonVerhoeven/archunit-demo/README.md

 ### Core

-This contains well, the Core api of ArchUnit which offers us ways to access fields, methods, classes, ... (`JavaMethod, JavaField, getMethods(), getRawParametersTypes(), ...`)
+This contains well, the Core API of ArchUnit which offers us ways to access fields, methods, classes, ... (`JavaMethod, JavaField, getMethods(), getRawParametersTypes(), ...`)

-And we can import these using certain provided apis (cfr `dev.simonverhoeven.archunitdemo.analysismanagement\ClassFileImporterTest.java` for some samples albeit there certainly are a lot more options)
+And we can import these using certain provided APIs (see for reference `dev.simonverhoeven.archunitdemo.analysismanagement\ClassFileImporterTest.java` for some samples albeit there certainly are a lot more options)

 As seen you can also add `ImportOptions` to further narrow what's imported.
 There are also certain predefined ones such as `ImportOption.Predefined.DO_NOT_INCLUDE_JARS`.